Curious4Tech/Azure_Policy_Guide/README.md

        --mode All
    ```

 ### Policy 2: Allowed Resource Types

 Next, create a policy that restricts the types of resources that can be created.
+Below is an example policy that only allows Microsoft.Storage/storageAccounts and Microsoft.Network/virtualNetworks:

 1. **Create the Allowed Resource Types Policy**: Run the following command: